LambdaGaming/GAuto/README.md

   - Drivers can lock their vehicle's doors to prevent any other players from getting in by pressing N.
   - Locking the doors does not prevent players who are already in the vehicle from getting out.
   - An alarm will sound if a player starts lockpicking a vehicle on DarkRP.
-- Customizable controls
-  - All controls besides the seat number keys can be reassigned.
 - Fuel system
   - Fuel will be consumed when the throttle is down.
   - Fuel can be replenished through the fuel can entity or SWEP.
-- Vehicle HUD
-  - HUD appears in the bottom right of the screen when the player enters the driver's seat.
-  - Adapts it's position based on the current vehicle's Photon support.
-  - Displays vehicle's health, door lock status, cruise control status, and fuel level.
 - Cruise control
   - Throttle will always start out slow.
 Drivers can increase/decrease cruise speed by pressing forward/backward.
   - Pressing jump or V will disable cruise control.